Exact Phase Transitions for Stochastic Block Models and Reconstruction on Trees: Introduction

 We use the following definition of detection. \begin{defn} We say that {\em detection is possible} for $\GG(n,q,\frac{a}{n},\frac{b}{n})$ if there exists an $\epsilon > 0$ and an estimator $\hat{\sigma}(G)$ that takes as an input the graph $G \sim \GG(n,q,\frac{a}{n},\frac{b}{n})$ and returns $\hat{\sigma} : [n] \to [q]$, such that

 \end{defn}

 We remark that \begin{itemize} \item In the definition above there are no computational requirements for $\hat{\sigma}$.
-Thus, our results showing that the detection is impossible prove an information theoretical impossibility result. \item The symmetry between the different communities means that we can only detect communities up to a perumation of $q$.
+Thus, our results showing that detection is impossible prove an information theoretical impossibility result. \item The symmetry between the different communities means that we can only detect communities up to a permutation of $q$.
 This is the reason for taking the maximum of $\Gamma \in S_q$. \item The definition above is a little weaker than some earlier definitions, e.g.~\cite{AbbeSandon:18}, where the algorithm is required to produce $1/q + \epsilon$ overlap with probability $1-o(1)$ over the graph.
-Since our main results prove that detection is impossible, they also imply the impossibility of detection under these stronger definitions. \end{itemize}
+Since our main results prove that detection is impossible, they also imply the impossibility of detection under these stronger definitions. \item Detection is also called ``weak recovery'' or ``partial recovery'' in the literature.
+For different terminologies of various statistical inference tasks, we refer to Section 2.3 of the survey~\cite{abbe18survey}. \end{itemize}

-In our first main result, we establish part II. of Conjecture~\ref{conj:block}, and Conjecture~\ref{conj:RSZ} when the average degree is sufficiently large.
+In our first main result, for large enough average degree $d$, we establish part II of Conjecture~\ref{conj:block} and Conjecture~\ref{conj:RSZ}.

 \begin{thm} For $q\in\{3,4\}$, there exists a universal constant $d_{0}<\infty$ such that if $d\geq d_0$ and $d\la^2\leq 1$, i.e. $(a-b)^2\leq q(a+(q-1)b)$, then it is information-theoretically impossible to detect for $G\sim \GG(n,q,\frac{a}{n},\frac{b}{n})$.
-That is, for any estimator $\hat{\sigma}$ that takes as input the graph $G$ (is $G$ measurable) it holds that:
+That is, for any estimator $\hat{\sigma}$ that takes as input the graph $G$ (is $G$-measurable) it holds that:

-\end{thm} We remark that the condition that $d$ is large enough is necessary for the case $q=4$, because~\cite{AbbeSandon:18} shows that there exists regimes where the $d$ is low enough and the KS bound can be beaten for $q=4$.
+\end{thm} We remark that the condition that $d$ is large enough is necessary for the case $q=4$, because~\cite{AbbeSandon:18} shows that there exist regimes where $d$ is low enough and the KS bound can be beaten for $q=4$.
 Also note that the $\hat{\sigma}$ that returns $1$ for all vertices has

 for all $n$, so the interest in~(\ref{eq:SBM.defn}) is in proving a $1/q$ upper bound.
-Theorem \ref{thm:SBM} can also be formulated in terms of the two point of spins. \begin{cor} Under the same hypothesis as Theorem~\ref{eq:SBM.defn} for any fixed vertices $u,v$ and a color $i\in\{1,2,..,q\}$,
+Theorem \ref{thm:SBM} can also be formulated in terms of the two point correlation of spins. \begin{cor} Under the same hypothesis as Theorem~\ref{eq:SBM.defn} for any fixed vertices $u,v$ and a color $i\in\{1,2,..,q\}$,

 \end{cor} We indeed show in Section \ref{s:coupling} that \eqref{eq:SBM.defn} and \eqref{eq:SBM.2.point.defn} are equivalent.